mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

 **Please keep in mind that Visual Studio DOES NOT abide to your buildIgnore rules, and your built .tmod file will be larger than if you would use the in-game build option. _So, before you release your mod, ALWAYS build using the in-game menu_.**

 # Debugging
 Debugging is the main feature that sets Visual Studio apart from Visual Studio Code.
 This will let you set breakpoints in your mod and inspect variables in Visual Studio.
-To debug, simply click the button labeled "Terraria" or press F5:
+To debug, **first make sure tModLoader is closed**, then simply click the button labeled "Terraria" or press F5:
 ![](https://i.imgur.com/7GUHYCS.png)
 If you have errors, the Error List will appear, otherwise, the mod will build, be enabled automatically, and Terraria will start.
 (You may find that Full screen mode makes modding difficult, I suggest using Windowed mode while making mods.)
+If Visual Studio tells you that there are build errors and asks if you would like to launch anyway, **say no**!
+Fix the errors and try again.
 You'll know it is working if you see this:
 ![](https://i.imgur.com/9vK1rvF.png)
 More information on how to debug and the benefits of debugging are found in the [Why Use an IDE](https://github.com/tModLoader/tModLoader/wiki/Why-Use-an-IDE#debug) page, please read it, it is extremely useful.